AryanJ-NYC/WebDevCurriculum/css/basics.md

 ```

 ## IDs
 The **#id** selector styles the element with the specified id.
-AS a convention, web developers use IDs to *select* one specific element.
+As a convention, web developers use IDs to *select* one specific element.
 Example:
 ```html
 <p id="myid">This will be cyan!</p>